 The landlord or letting agent may also ask you to pay letting fees (or ‘admin fees’).
 For example, to prepare the tenancy agreement or to hold a property for you whilst they check out any references.
 Many letting fees have been banned in Wales and it is an offence for a landlord or agent to try and charge them so always get advice before paying anything over.
 For more advice on which fees are banned, click here.

 Whether you can get housing benefit or universal credit

-If you are on benefits or have a low income you may be able to get housing benefit or universal credit housing costs to help you pay the rent.
+If you are on benefits or have a low income you may be able to get housing benefit or universal credit housing costs to help pay the rent.
 If your income isn’t too high you may be able to get help even if you are working.
-However, it can sometimes be difficult to find a landlord who lets accommodation to tenants who claim benefit.

-It is possible to check what the maximum housing benefit would be before agreeing to move in.
-You can do this by checking the local housing allowance for your area.
-But remember that you may not be eligible for the maximum amount if your income or savings are too high.
+You can check what the maximum housing benefit would be in your area by checking the local housing allowance for your area.
+But remember that you may not receive this maximum amount if your income or savings are too high.

 Whether you need references